erysdren/LuaROTT/README.md

 Copyright (C) 1994-1995 Apogee Software, Ltd.

-Copyright (C) 2002-2015 Steven Fuller, Ryan C. Gordon, John Hall, Dan Olson
+Copyright (C) 2002-2024 Steven Fuller, Ryan C. Gordon, John Hall, Dan Olson, Fabian Greffrath

-Copyright (C) 2023 Fabian Greffrath

-Copyright (C) 2023 erysdren (it/she/they)
+Copyright (C) 2023-2024 erysdren (it/she/they)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by